Thinking about an LA to San Diego road trip?

 La Jolla is one of the most exclusive neighborhoods in San Diego.
 After a couple of minutes in town, you are going to understand why.
 It is just a paradise full of coastal walks, sea caves, wildlife, and rock formations.

-Spend the morning walking from La Jolla Cave to the tidepools area (around Nicholson Point).
-This route will take you through a cave full of sea lions, La Jolla Cove (where more sea lions bask in the sun), Ellen Browning Scripps Park, the Children’s Pool, the Museum of Contemporary Art and much more.
+Spend the morning walking from La Jolla Cove to the tidepools area (around Nicholson Point).
+This route will take you through a cave full of sea lions, La Jolla Cove (where more sea lions bask in the sun), Ellen Browning Scripps Park, the Children’s Pool, the Museum of Contemporary Art, and much more.

 Take some time to walk around Goldfish Point (the promontory over La Jolla Cove).
 The views from there are some of the best.
 For those in search of adventure, kayaking around the sea caves is one of the top-rated activities in the state.